agrimint/agrimint-web-app/README.md

 - Creating a new federation and inviting other Guardians.
 - Accepting an invitation as a Guardian to complete the initial federation setup.
 - Inviting other Members.
-- Dashboard with overview of the personal balances in sats
-- Depositing by paying a Lightning invoice.
-- Payments to other Members
+- Payments to other Members.
-- Payments of Lightning invoices.
+- Dashboard with mock data due to some limitations for Guardian mint wallets.

 The app is built using Next.js and React.

 ## Roadmap

 The following features are part of the roadmap:
+- Fully functional dashboard with overview of the personal balances in sats.
+- Depositing by paying a Lightning invoice.
+- Payments of Lightning invoices.
 - Support for US dollars using an integration with [Stablesats](https://stablesats.com/).
 - Lending to other members.
 - Building a credit record and borrowing with fair conditions from external lenders, using an integration with the [Growr protocol](https://growr.xyz/protocol).